BakelLab/vRAPID/docs/run_pipeline.md

 ### Purpose

 This script is the first step for the vRAPID pipeline for the Bakel Lab.
 It trims the reads using `cutadapt`, before running the command line version of `FASTQC` on the `cutadapt` output, then aligining the reads against the reference genome using `minimap2`.
 The script then uses `pilon` to imporve the assembly quality.
-Lastly, `prokka` is used for a rapid annotation.
+Lastly, `prokka` is used for a rapid annotation and `shovill` is used for a rapid assembly.

 ## Script Usage